History of the hereditary molecule (to 1953)

 & M Wheelis (1991).
 The Cartoon Guide to Genetics, 2nd ed.

 [A well-illustrated, entertaining primer of basic Mendelian and (dated) molecular genetics for non-biologists.]

 HF Judson (1979).
 The Eighth Day of Creation (2nd ed.).

-[A general history of the "classical" period of molecular biology.
+[A in-depth history of the "classical" period of molecular biology.
 Valuable for its interviews with the principals.]

 A Sayre (1975).
 Rosalind Franklin and DNA.